kamilburda/gimp-export-layers/README.md

 # [![](docs/images/logo_small.svg)](https://kamilburda.github.io/gimp-export-layers/) Export Layers

-Export Layers is a [GIMP](https://www.gimp.org/) plug-in that exports layers as separate images.
+Export Layers is a [GIMP 2.8/2.10](https://www.gimp.org/) plug-in that exports layers as separate images.

+**For GIMP 2.99.16 and above (development versions of GIMP 3.0), you can use [Batcher](https://github.com/kamilburda/batcher), a successor to this plug-in.**

 Features
 --------